EBISPOT/gwas-deposition-ui/README.md

 * Formik https://formik.org/docs/overview
 * Elixir AAP https://aai.ebi.ac.uk/home

-These will be installed as node modules.
+These will be installed as node modules.<br>
 Run `npm list --depth 0` to see the full list of Node modules used in the application.

 ### Getting Started
 * Install Node and npm (see link above)
 * Clone the application from https://github.com/ebispot/gwas-deposition-ui
-* Install the npm modules used by the application by running `npm install`
+* Run `npm install` to install the npm modules used by the application
     * Manually manage any npm install conflicts following instructions from the npm error messages
     * To install a specific version of a NPM module see [NPM: How to Install Specific Version of a Module](https://60devs.com/npm-install-specific-version.html)
 * Run `npm start` to launch the application